 I wasn’t the happiest of teenagers and didn’t have the best of relationships with my parents.
 Our combative relationship reached its peak when I was a junior in college and my very religious parents found out that I was sleeping with my college boyfriend.

-Being the good and emotionally repressed Catholics (and college English majors) that they both were, they were more comfortable expressing themselves in writing about this, than talking about it, so they drove to my college dorm and handed me a letter.
-In the letter they explained that they had found out about my sexual escapades (seriously – their actual words) and after a lot of discourse about how un-Catholic they felt it all was, they said that they were going to disown me if I didn’t marry my boyfriend.
+Being the good and emotionally repressed Catholics (and college English majors) that they both were, they were more comfortable expressing themselves in writing than talking about it, so they drove to my college dorm and handed me a hand-written letter.
+In the letter my mother explained that they had found out about my sexual escapades (their actual words) and after a lot of discourse about how un-Catholic they felt it all was they said that they were going to disown me if I didn’t marry my boyfriend.

 |© mamastock – Fotolia.com|